-These services have been specifically developed for mobile devices (such as smartphones).
-In some cases content has been loaded from other sources (mainly to ensure that the data are up to date, e.g. the list of our test centres or map material from map providers).
-Functions are always executed on the end device.
-If we access functions on TÜV NORD servers (e.g. in order to find the nearest test centres to a given location on tuev-nord.de for performance reasons), we discard these data there after the transfer of results.
-We only process personal data if it is necessary for the purpose of the app or if you have given us your explicit consent.
-Data are not passed on to third parties.
-We reserve the right to carry out statistical evaluation of anonymized data records.
+These services are specifically designed for mobile devices (such as smartphones).
+In some cases, content from other sources is reloaded (mainly to keep data such as the list of our test sites or map material from map providers up to date).
+Functions are always carried out on the end device.
+If we call up functions on TÜV NORD servers (e.g. to find the nearest test sites on tuev-nord.de for reasons of performance at a given location), we will discard these data after the result has been transferred.
+We process personal data only if to do so is necessary for the purpose of the app or if you have given us explicit consent.
+Data will not be passed on to third parties.
+We reserve the right to carry out a statistical analysis of anonymised data sets.

-Geo-data are used for localisation services (e.g. your location at the time of calling up the “...find nearest test centre” functionality).
-We do not combine these geo-data with your personal data, but use them only for the purpose of localisation within the framework of the app or sub-function of an app you have accessed.
-After localisation, we discard these geo-data.
-Depending on your device, you can also generally switch off the location option (see information from the manufacturer of your device).
-However, if you do the localisation function of the app cannot be used.
+Geo-data are used for localisation services (e.g. your location at the time of activation of the functionality “...find the nearest test centre”).
+We will not combine these geo-data with your personal data but will use them only for the purpose of localisation within the scope of the app or partial function of an app that you call up.
+After localisation, we will discard these geodata.
+Depending on your device, you can also switch off the general location services option (see the information provided by the manufacturer of your device).
+This will, however, render the app’s localisation function unusable.

-Data are also stored on your device; personal data are always stored in encrypted form, although some data are also stored in unencrypted form (e.g. settings of specific on/off switches of our apps).
-If your device is lost, misuse by third parties cannot be ruled out.
-We therefore recommend that you adopt the device-specific measures against misuse (user lock, etc.).
+Data are also stored on your device; personal data are generally stored in encrypted form, although some data are also stored in unencrypted form (e.g. settings of specific on/off switches in our apps).
+In the event of the loss of your device, the possibility of misuse by third parties cannot be ruled out We therefore recommend that you use the device-specific measures to prevent misuse (use block, etc.).
 Please refer to the information provided by the manufacturer of your device.
-You should also make use of the options for removing personal data from your device when passing it on, e.g. when selling it.
+You should also use the option to remove personal data from your device when passing it on to someone else, e.g. by selling it.